jeffhowarth/eeprimer/src/workflows/image_collections.md

 ## Introduction

-This tutorial introduces a basic workflow for processing and visualizing image collections with Earth Engine.
+This tutorial introduces a common workflow for processing and visualizing image collections with Earth Engine.
 You will use a MODIS Land Surface Temperature product to make a map that shows the mean LST for January 2023 in degrees Celsius.
 By the end of the tutorial, you should have a map that looks like the image below.

 ![Week 02 tutorial result](https://geography.middlebury.edu/GEOG0251/tutorials/wk02_tutorial.png)